frzb/coinboot/README.md

 ## Test and development environment

 There is Vagrant environment for developing purposes.
-It consists of two Vagrant machines: One with the the Coinboot Docker container and one acting as client, which boots over PXE.
+It consists of two Vagrant machines: One with the the Coinboot Server Docker container and one machine acting as worker node, which boots over PXE.

 To spin up the Vagrant machines execute: